-There are all kinds of home improvements that homeowners could possibly undertake, and many of them will actually add value to the home when it comes time to resell and move on.
+There are all kinds of Important Home Improvements that aren’t worth the money, and many of them will actually add value to the home when it comes time to resell and move on.
 However, there are quite a few home improvements that just aren’t worth the money, when you consider the value you get in return.
 Below are listed some of the prime candidates which you might want to cross off your list when you’re thinking of value-added home improvements.

-A great many homeowners invest in furnishings which simply are not needed, and which actually end up cluttering the home.
+A great many homeowners invest in furnishings that simply are not needed, and which actually end up cluttering the home.
 If it becomes necessary to replace an old sofa or chair, that’s a no-brainer and you should definitely go ahead with it.
-However, it’s just not worth your while to completely refurbish any room with all new furniture, or to put down a bunch of cash on an expensive piece that you don’t need.
+However, it’s just not worth your while to completely refurbish any room with all-new furniture or to put down a bunch of cash on an expensive piece that you don’t need.

 If your home doesn’t already have a pool or spa, it will be a tremendous expense to have one installed.
 Especially if you’re thinking of an in-ground pool, the final price tag on that might be somewhere between $30,000 and $50,000, which is a hefty cost by any standard.
 Keep in mind that this is not even the full extent of your investment, because regular maintenance will also be required on it, and you’ll also have to make it safe if you have any young children in the family.